IndrajeetPatil/ggstatsplot/README.md

   # note the order in which the labels are entered
   ggplot2::scale_y_discrete(labels = c("transmission", "cylinders", "interaction")) +
   ggplot2::labs(x = "regression coefficient", y = NULL)
+#> Note: No p-values and/or statistic available for regression coefficients from rlm object;
+#> skipping labels with stats.
 ```

 <img src="man/figures/README-ggcoefstats2-1.png" width="100%" />